CKalitin/multimeter-pcb/README.md

 # .plan

-1. Fill BOM
+1. Test multiple ADS1115's on one I2C bus in the meantime waiting for shipping
-2. Order PCB & Parts
+2. Assemble PCB
-3. Test multiple ADS1115's on one I2C bus in the meantime waiting for shipping
+3. Write firmware (Good firmware!
+DMA!)